 Investigation Discovery’s ‘Scorned: Fatal Fury: Two Affairs Too Many’ depicts how 23-year-old Lisa Techel was pregnant and expecting her first child when she was killed in her Agency, Iowa, trailer in May 2012.
 While the authorities solved the homicide within a couple of days, the tragedy ultimately broke several families, with nobody expecting who the perpetrator eventually turned out to be.
-If you’re interested in learning more about the case, including the killer’s identity and current whereabouts, we’ve got you covered.
-Let’s begin then, shall we?

 How Did Lisa Techel Die?